 By Sebastien Brosse

-Peristaltic (hose) pump technology excels when used in mining operations because it offers design characteristics and a method of operation that can successfully and reliably handle produced liquids that may have elevated chemical concentrations, high viscosities or high levels of particulates.
-Specifically, Abaque® Series Peristaltic (Hose) Pumps from PSG®, Oakbrook Terrace, IL, USA, a Dover company, have been engineered to defeat the challenges inherent in mining applications.
+As mentioned, peristaltic (hose) pump technology offers the design characteristics and method of operation to successfully handle wastewater that may have a high concentration of hard-to-contain and transfer chemicals.
+PSG®, Oakbrook Terrace, IL, USA, a Dover company, has been supporting operators in the wastewater market with its Abaque® Series Peristaltic (Hose) Pumps, all of which have been engineered to defeat the challenges inherent in wastewater-handling applications.

 This content is sponsored by Abaque.
 Sponsored content is authorized by the client and does not necessarily reflect the views of the Water Technology editorial team.